appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 - Use the [configured](#create-a-configuration-file) `values.yaml` file to install the Appcircle Helm chart to your Kubernetes cluster.

-:::caution
+:::info
-Please note that the **release name should be 18 characters or fewer**.
+If you need or want to change the release name, please note that it should be 18 characters or fewer.
 :::

 ```bash